LearnOnDemandSystems/docs/tms/tms-administrators/classes/schedule/create-class-basic.md

-# How do I create a class?
-Just the basic instructions.
+# What are the basics to create a class?

 > [!Alert] Please be aware that not all functionality covered in this and linked articles may be available to you.